fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 );
 {% endhighlight %}

-Count the number of current connections.
+The number of current connections is the difference between the number of opened connections and closed connections.

 {% highlight javascript %}
 const subtract = (x, y) => x - y;